Weeks Between Two Dates Calculator

 Common Pitfalls and How to Avoid Them

-Bookmark this calculator and use keyboard shortcuts for faster date entry.
+If you use the tool a lot, bookmark it for quick access.
+Also, learn keyboard shortcuts.
+Most browsers let you move around the date picker with arrow keys, which makes it faster when you’re running multiple calculations in one sitting. this calculator and use keyboard shortcuts for faster date entry.
 Most browsers allow you to navigate date pickers using arrow keys, making repeated calculations much more efficient for power users.

 Integration with Other Planning Tools